Praxen

 Results tuning

 Praxen only scores what it can see.
-If you disagree with a finding — especially a RAISE category score that feels lower than reality — the usual cause is that the evidence you handed it didn't show a control that's actually in place: a review process, a deployment-time limit, an external guardrail, a monitoring pipeline, a red-team cadence.
-Praxen won't assume those exist; it scores absence of evidence as absence of control (see the calibration anchors — present-but-undocumented and present-but-defeated both land low).
+If a finding — or a RAISE category score — feels lower than reality, the usual cause is simple: the evidence you handed it didn't show a control that's actually in place (a review process, a deployment-time limit, an external guardrail, a monitoring pipeline, a red-team cadence).

-The fix is to give it more evidence and re-run.
-Add whatever artifact demonstrates the control — a runbook, a CI config, a policy doc, a red-team report, a ticket history, an exported dashboard config, even a written description of the process — and ask Praxen to factor it in:
+The fix is to show it — add whatever artifact demonstrates the control (a runbook, a CI config, a policy doc, a red-team report, a ticket history, an exported dashboard config, even a written description of the process) and ask Praxen to factor it in:

 Here's our red-team report and the production alerting config.
 Please re-run the